 Khorshemish - Khorshemish, 'the Queen of the South' is a walled city of tall spires built on the crest of a sheer hill.
-The wall who served Prince Irham long, long years ago.
-Jahib was retired and served Irham as a councilor, his glory days long behind him, until he was killed by a demon.
+The wall retired and served Irham as a councilor, his glory days long behind him, until he was killed by a demon.
 King Irham is a foolish king.
 He attacked and conquered El-Shah-Maddoc main gate is imposing, flanked by two stout round towers.
 The gates themselves are metalstudded wooden valves.
 There are no defensive works overhanging the gates themselves.
 A stone bulwark, however, is built to block the swinging motion of a at one point, then rebelled against King Strabonus.